Top 30 Most Popular Mexican Foods- Best Mexican Dishes

 Pescado zarandeado is a very popular seafood dish on the Mexican coasts.
 The fish was originally roasted on a mangrove wood grill called Zaranda, but now a metal grill is used.

 It is typically made with red snapper marinated in an aromatic blend of chili and spices.
 The fish is slowly smoked on a grill while being continually basted with the marinade.
 It’s often served alongside a side of green rice and beans or sometimes on a simple salad drizzled with lime dressing.

 22. Camarones a la Diabla (Deviled Shrimp)

-Camarones a la Diabla is an iconic dish during the season.
-It is cooked with a combination of chilies—guajillo, chipotle and arbol—which makes it extremely spicy.
+Camarones a la Diabla is an iconic dish during the Lent season.
+It is cooked with a combination of chilies—guajillo, chipotle and chile de árbol (small and potent Mexican chili pepper)—which makes the dish extremely spicy.

 23. Birria de Chivo (Goat Stew)

-This is the most famous dish in the State of Oaxaca, southern México.
-It is a large corn tortilla (about 30 cm in diameter) made of white corn.
-It is first put on the griddle and then placed on the embers to get it dry and crispy.
+The cooking process starts with the making of a large corn tortilla, about 30cm (12 inch) in diameter made of white corn.
+The tortilla is first put on the griddle and then placed on the embers to get it dry and crispy.